cyanobacteriota

 For genome size, the data are presented for strains represented by complete genome sequences only, the rest being shown as ′n/a′ because we cannot be certain of the size of draft genomes, and many strains are represented by 16S rRNA sequences obtained by specific PCR.
 A dropdown menu permits the choice of searching for values greater than, equal to, or less than, a chosen size.

-The same choices may also be made for the start position (given as position in the alignment), using the rRNA start dropdown; this function shows that many sequences start after position 700 of the alignment, which is currently 2408 nt long.
-However, start position depends on the primers chosen for PCR , which are often not wisely chosen.
+The same choices as those described above for complete genome sequences may also be made for the start position, using the rRNA start dropdown; this function shows that many sequences start after position 900; these are often of cyanobacterial origin, but fall into the bacterial outgroup.
+However, start position depends on the primers used for PCR , which are often not wisely chosen.
+The end position dropdown menu permits the same choices as above, and shows that (for example) the end of some cyanobacterial 16S rRNA seqences is 1500 nt (the average value being 1489).
+These fall into the clusters of Acaryochloris or Microcoleus spp.

 Print or copy